antibitcoin/ReflectionAnyLLM/README.md

 This project was developed as a quick demo and should be considered a **prototype**.
 Here are some key things to note:

-- **Chain of Thought (CoT) Reasoning**: The current implementation only supports a 2-step CoT interaction, mainly because of the performance limitations of my M1 Mac.
-However, you can extend this by modifying the logic to call the function iteratively.
+- **Reasoning Steps**: The number of reasoning steps is dynamically decided by the LLM and can go up to 10.
+You can increase this limit by editing the logic in `chat.php`.
+- **Chain of Thought (CoT) Reasoning**: The current implementation uses dynamic reasoning steps to simulate how CoT works with larger models like GPT-4o or LLaMA 3.1.
+It can perform simple reasoning tasks, such as solving the "strawberry count" problem on models larger than 8 billion parameters.
+- **Thought Process Summary**: To keep the history and page clean, the full thought process is hidden, and only a summary is shown.
+Users can toggle to see the detailed process if needed.
 - **Security Warning**: The code, especially the back-end `chat.php`, is **not secured** and is not suitable for production environments.
 It was created quickly to demonstrate basic functionality and lacks robust security practices.
 - **Improvement Potential**: Although this project is functional, it is by no means polished or optimized.
 If you're interested in improving it, feel free to fork the repository and submit a pull request.
 I'm open to reviewing and merging community contributions.